 STRUGGLING WITH A MENTAL BLOCK?

 Mental blocks are real, not weakness.
-The full section โ including what NOT to do, the Simone Biles moment explained, and how to find sport psychology help โ is coming soon.
-In the meantime, real support is one tap away.
+Knowing what NOT to do, understanding the Simone Biles moment, and finding sport psychology help all make the difference.
+Real support is one tap away.

 FROM KARA'S WORKBENCH